DMC09/Weather-App/README.md

 ## Tech/framework used

 <b>Built with</b>
-- HTML, CSS, and Javascript.
+- HTML, CSS, and Javascript